dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

     thesis
     other

-Almost 90 per cent of our depositions are journal articles.
+Almost 90 per cent of our deposits are journal articles.

 Additional Metadata
 --------------------